Guntram Boso: Character

-Bishop Gregory of Tours, who spent several months with Gontran Boson, passed judgment on him in his Histoire des Francs.
-He criticized him for being “light in his conduct, inclined to avarice, inordinately greedy of other people's goods, swearing his faith to everyone and keeping his promises to no one”.
+Bishop Gregory of Tours, who spent several months with Guntram Boso, passed judgment on him in his Histoire des Francs.
+He criticized him for being "light in his conduct, inclined to avarice, inordinately greedy of other people's goods, swearing his faith to everyone and keeping his promises to no one".
 After his death, King Childebert's men discovered his treasures buried underground.
-The historian Bruno Dumézil believes that Grégoire “has only an aesthetic fascination for Gontran Boson, the kind one might feel for the baroque figure of the pathological traitor”.
-Grégoire admits that, although Gontran is a worthy man, he is “too accustomed to perjury, and to none of his friends has he sworn an oath that he has not immediately violated”.
-The historian Constantin Zuckerman also finds that the duke “was one of the characters most hated by Gregory of Tours”.
+The historian Bruno Dumézil believes that Grégoire "has only an aesthetic fascination for Guntram Boso, the kind one might feel for the baroque figure of the pathological traitor".
+Grégoire admits that, although Guntram is a worthy man, he is "too accustomed to perjury, and to none of his friends has he sworn an oath that he has not immediately violated".
+The historian Constantin Zuckerman also finds that the duke "was one of the characters most hated by Gregory of Tours".

 Modern historians, such as Professor Pierre Riché, portray him as a schemer.
 Riché has no doubts about his friendship with the rebellious prince Mérovée.
-Biographer Georges Bordonove believes that Gontran Boson “came to terms” with Frédégonde and delivered Merove to her.'
-Historian Robert Latouche finds him of “dubious morality” and “notoriously inconstant in his conduct”.
-Dumézil confirms that Gontran was “a man whose intelligence was far more famous than his loyalty”.
-Historian Ferdinand Lot calls Gontran “one of the most restless and ambitious characters of the time”.
-Historian and numismatist Maximin Deloche described him as a “sad and odious character”.
-Journalist and historian Roger-Xavier Lantéri concede that, while his versatility is mocked, he is nonetheless a seasoned leader and “has proved his boldness many times over".
-Dumézil suggests that Gontran Boson rallied around him a pro-Byzantine party in opposition to Gogon's faction in favor of an alliance with King Gontran and Gilles’, who preferred Chilperic's friendship.
+Biographer Georges Bordonove believes that Guntram Boso "came to terms" with Frédégonde and delivered Merove to her.'
+Historian Robert Latouche finds him of "dubious morality" and "notoriously inconstant in his conduct".
+Dumézil confirms that Guntram was "a man whose intelligence was far more famous than his loyalty".
+Historian Ferdinand Lot calls Guntram "one of the most restless and ambitious characters of the time".
+Historian and numismatist Maximin Deloche described him as a "sad and odious character".
+Journalist and historian Roger-Xavier Lantéri concede that, while his versatility is mocked, he is nonetheless a seasoned leader and "has proved his boldness many times over".
+Dumézil suggests that Guntram Boso rallied around him a pro-Byzantine party in opposition to Gogon's faction in favor of an alliance with King Guntram and Gilles', who preferred Chilperic's friendship.

-Gregory also resented Gontran's use of soothsayers and spells.
-Although superstitious, Gontran Boson was a Christian.
-In 577, during his battle against Duke Dracolene, Gregory reports that Gontran, “seeing death ready to fall upon him, invoked the name of God and the great virtue of Blessed Martin”.
+Gregory also resented Guntram's use of soothsayers and spells.
+Although superstitious, Guntram Boso was a Christian.
+In 577, during his battle against Duke Dracolene, Gregory reports that Guntram, "seeing death ready to fall upon him, invoked the name of God and the great virtue of Blessed Martin".
 On another occasion, as he crossed the floating bridge linking Tours to the town of Amboise, the wind blew away the boats carrying the bridge.
-Gontran calls out loudly for help from Martin de Tours.
-The wind dies down and Gontran reaches the shore.
+Guntram calls out loudly for help from Martin de Tours.
+The wind dies down and Guntram reaches the shore.
 Gregory uses this anecdote as a chapter in his Livre des Miracles de Saint Martin.
-Aimoin de Fleury's Histoire des Francs also indicates that Gontran made a pilgrimage to the Holy Land before his embassy to Constantinople.
+Aimoin de Fleury's Histoire des Francs also indicates that Guntram made a pilgrimage to the Holy Land before his embassy to Constantinople.